winglang/wing/docs/04-reference/wingsdk-api.md

 ### ICounterClient <a name="ICounterClient" id="@winglang/sdk.cloud.ICounterClient"></a>

-- *Implemented By:* @winglang/sdk.cloud.CounterClientBase, @winglang/sdk.cloud.ICounterClient
+- *Implemented By:* cloud.CounterClientBase, cloud.ICounterClient

 Inflight interface for `Counter`.